-This course is designed to provide the student with an overview of the areas of public and private international law affecting international business activities.
+This course is designed to provide students with an overview of the areas of public and private international law affecting international business activities.
 The UN Convention on International Sale of Goods will be given particular attention.
+Prerequisite: Junior standing.
 Offered as needed.